teamviewer/AD-Connector/README.md

 ### [1.2.0]

 - Added configuration field `UseGeneratedPassword` to create user accounts with a generated password.
 Such users will receive an email to reset their password.
-- Added optional lookup for token owner to avoid accidential deactivation of the account that owns the configured API token.
+- Added optional lookup for token owner to avoid accidental deactivation of the account that owns the configured API token.
 This requires additional token permissions.
 - Version number is now printed to the log file and title bar.
 - Run in graphical user interface can now be cancelled.
 - Fixed AD user list to filter-out duplicate users (by email).